 A veritable open-air artistic laboratory, UNESCO Geopark of Haute Provence inspired many artists.
 In Digne-les-Bains, the invitation made to them to create outdoors has produced a collection of works that you can discover during hikes.
 The dispersion of his works over a large territory makes walking the main means of accessing them.
 This is the originality of the Digne artistic project: art in nature.
 Go to meet the works ofAndy goldsworthy, Herman de Vries, or Richard Nonas, it is going to meet exceptional landscapes.
 Crossing altitude villages that are sometimes deserted, you can live there temporarily by sleeping in "work-places".

-The area of Digne les Bains has the most comprehensive collection in the world of works by Andy Goldsworthy gathered in a same place.
-This British artist is one of the most famous figures of the Land Art movement.
-Artist-in-residence, invited by the Gassendi Museum and the Natural Geological Reserve of Haute Provence in the late 1990s, Andy Goldsworthy fell in love with the territory of Digne les Bains, where he created its “Sentinelles” and “Refuge d'Art" during his many visits.
-His work “Refuge d’Art” is a hiking route marked by restored old buildings (chapels, farms…) within which the artist has created a work.
-This hike extends over 150 km and crosses amazing landscapes.
-This course can be achieved in a 10-day walk (IGN map for sale at the Tourist Office).
-You can also discover the Refuge d’Art shelters in a one-day hike from Digne les Bains.
+The region of Digne-les-Bains has the largest collection in the world of works by Andy Goldsworthy gathered in the same space.
+Artist of British origin, he is one of the recognized figures of Land Art.
+Invited in residence by the Gassendi Museum and the Geological Nature Reserve of Haute Provence at the end of the 1990s, Andy Goldsworthy fell in love with the Digne territory.
+Here he created his "Sentinels" and "Refuges d'Art" during numerous visits.
+His work Refuge of Art is a hiking route dotted with old restored buildings (chapel, farms, etc.) inside which the artist has created a work.
+This hike extends over 150 km and crosses incredible landscapes.
+This route can be completed in 10 days of walking (IGN map on sale at the Tourist Office).
+However, it is possible to discover the refuges on day hikes from Digne-les-Bains.

-Land Art outside the borders…
+Land Art beyond borders…